The Santa Claus Workout

 The Challenge: Surviving an All-Out Day

 The Routine: Eat every three hours, starting with a solid breakfast.
-“Otherwise, you’ll just run on fumes,” says Amanda Carlson-Phillips, R.D., director of performance nutrition at Athletes’ Performance.
+“Otherwise, you’ll just run on fumes,” says Amanda Carlson-Phillips, director of performance nutrition at Athletes’ Performance.
 This doesn't mean grazing on cookies all day either.
 Look for a cereal with at least 3 grams of fiber, and have scrambled eggs with vegetables and a sprinkle of cheese.

 Top it off with a bowl of berries—the antioxidants will help combat the stress of constant exertion.
 Pack a cooler with snacks and quick meals like jerky for lean protein sources to stabilize energy levels; raw walnuts, pecans or almonds for the optimal fatty acids; and two sandwiches of a lean meat on 100 percent whole wheat with mustard or low-fat mayonnaise and cheese.
 Finally, consume the all-important water (half your weight in ounces) coupled with 32 ounces of a low carb sports drink, like G2.

 The Routine: Falling’s easy.
 It’s landing softly that’s the challenge.
 To protect your joints, do depth jumps.
 Stand on a box or bench and step off—don’t jump as the name implies—with one foot and hit the ground with two, Woodfin says.
 Focus on absorbing the fall by flexing your knees and slightly sticking out your butt to flex your hips.
 Do 3 sets of 6 reps.